annleeli/annleeli.github.io/Projects.md

 ## CountingStars | [Github](https://github.com/polkabear/CountingStars)
 In-progress Android application for keeping track of things in life.
 It is a counter app that can be used for keeping track of times something happens, (e.g. yellow cars, science experiments or more).

-This project is currently hosted on [my github](https://github.com/polkabear/CountingStars).